Brahmaputra-class frigate: Armament

-One OTO Melera Super Rapid 76 mm main gun, for use against ship and shore targets, with 65 rounds per minute to 4.4 nmi.
+One OTO Melara Super Rapid 76 mm main gun, for use against ship and shore targets, with 65 rounds per minute to 4.4 nmi.
 Four multi-barrelled 30 mm AK-630 Gatling guns on either beam, to shoot down incoming anti-ship missiles, with 5500 to 6000 rds/min to 2.5 km.
 Fire control for these five gun mounts are provided by two BEL Shikari (based on the Contraves Seaguard) opto-electronic trackers that operate in the I- and Ka-bands.
 Either of the Shikari trackers can control all five gun mounts or any combination thereof.
 Good minimum ranges, for the 76 mm gun, have been largely achieved by advanced software.

 Six 324 mm ILAS 3 torpedo tubes in two triple mounts with Whitehead A244S anti-submarine torpedoes, with active/passive homing to 3.8 nmi at 33 kn with a 34 kg shaped charged warhead.
 Can also fire the AET anti-submarine torpedo, a locally produced version of the A244S.

 The weapons-control radar is a BEL Shikari, BEL Aparna, RAN and RAWS-03.
 A BEL Ajanta Mk.2C is used as the EW (Electronic Warfare) suite.
 A media report, dated 5 May 2007, stated that the ELLORA Electronic Support Measures (ESM) system is fitted aboard Beas and the other two vessels in the class will also feature this ESM system.
 The ELLORA is an indigenous development by the Defence Electronics Research Laboratory (DLRL).
 The vessels are also fitted with two chaff/flare launchers, featuring long and medium range deceiver chaff.
 Features two Graesby G738 Towed Torpedo Decoy systems or the indigenously developed BEL Towed Torpedo Decoy.
 The 'Super Barricade' chaff launcher is also installed.